-- 1. The hardware and software of parallel system are completely the same as those of the single module.
-The parallel system configuration is achieved through settings in configuration software. - 2.
-Parallel cables are connected in a ring, providing both system reliability and redundancy. - 3.
-The total load of the parallel system can be queried from the LCD of each UPS.
+1. The hardware and software of parallel system are completely identical to that of the single module.
+Parallel system configuration can be achieved through configuration software settings.

+2. Parallel cables are connected in a ring, offering system reliability and redundancy.

+3. The total load of the parallel system can be seen from the LCD of each UPS.